-Additionally, WP phpMyAdmin and WP File Manager are disallowed due to a fairly major security issue.
+Additionally, WP phpMyAdmin and WP File Manager are not recommended, due to a fairly major security issue.

 When our customers want to send emails, we want them to have the same best-in-class service.
-Email plugins found to be using WordPress to send large numbers of outgoing email, such as WP Mailing List, will be removed.
-Please consider using 3rd party services like the ones listed below if you need to manage a large subscriber list or send mass-emails to customers:
+Email plugins found to be using WordPress to send large numbers of outgoing email, such as WP Mailing List, may be removed.
+Please consider using 3rd party services like Mailchimp, Active Campaign or Sumo if you need to manage a large subscriber list or send mass-emails to customers.

 Note that normal use of email in contact forms or plugins for things like notification, order status and so on are fine.